 - Applicant must own and occupy the adjacent lot.

-- Applicants must be in good standing with Housing Inspection, current on property taxes, not in foreclosure, etc.
+- To qualify, applicants must be in good standing with City departments, current on property taxes, and not in foreclosure.

 - Successful applicants will be required to consolidate the parcel on which their home sits with the vacant lot.
 The survey and consolidation process costs approximately $1,000 to $3,000.
 Recording the new plat and filing the deed will cost approximately $100.

 - To apply, you must have already reviewed the City’s infill guidelines and discussed your plans with the Planning Department prior to completing an application.

 - Looking for a builder?
 The City is partnering with Knez to build new homes on City-owned vacant lots.
 Read about a home built by Knez in the Moreland neighborhood | Learn more at the Knez website